A variety of viruses have also been implicated as causative agents. It is now the most common cause of acute kidney failure acquired in childhood.

-There are case reports of experimental treatments with eculizumab, a monoclonal antibody against CD5 that blocks part of the complement system, which is used to treat congenital atypical hemolytic uremic syndrome, as well as severe shiga-toxin-associated hemolytic uremic syndrome.
+There are case reports of experimental treatments with eculizumab, a monoclonal antibody against CD5 that blocks part of the complement system, which is used to treat the congenital atypical hemolytic uremic syndrome, as well as severe Shiga-toxin-associated hemolytic uremic syndrome.

 These have shown promising results.

 Eculizumab was approved by the US Food and Drug Administration (FDA) on March 13, 2007, to treat paroxysmal nocturnal hemoglobinuria (PNH).

 A rare, progressive, and sometimes life-threatening disease characterized by excessive hemolysis; and on September 23, 2011, for the treatment of atypical hemolytic uremic syndrome (aHUS).